natstar93/CV/README.md

 ## Natalie Akam

 An enthusiastic wannabe Junior Developer with a passion for learning new technologies.
 I spent 6 months teaching myself Javascript, jQuery & Angular before deciding to join Makers Academy in search of the path to best practice and being the best software developer I could.
 I'm now looking for a full-stack role that allows me to work in the agile, test driven way I now know and love.
 My ideal job would involve working in a fast-paced environment that encourages learning and development.
-I am currently teaching myself about MEAN stack applications and enjoy Samba dancing in my spare time.
+I am currently teaching myself about MEAN stack applications and React.js, and I enjoy Samba dancing in my spare time.

 ## Skills